-The closest surface water to the property is the Moriones Creek.
-Tarlac River, about 2 km south, is the closest major body of water.
-Water in this river is used for irrigation and is distributed to the northern and central regions of Tarlac.
+The closest surface water to the property is the Bangut River 1.5kms across the farm.
+The water is used for irrigation and distributed to the northern and central regions of Tarlac, the rest of the river is now a bed of sand.